peter-soroush/Travel_Website/README.md

 Contact: Navigate to the "Contact Us" page to view the submission form (UI only).

-🌐 Live Demo
+## 🌐 Live Demo
-You can view the live project here: Link to your GitHub Pages
+You can view the live project here: https://peter-soroush.github.io/Travel_Website/

-(Note: Replace the link above after you enable GitHub Pages in your repository settings)

-🤝 Contributing
+## 🤝 Contributing
 This is a final capstone project.
 However, suggestions and pull requests are welcome for educational purposes.

 Fork the Project